MattMcFarland/dungener/readme.md

 #### pathfn (function)

-it is called with (x0,y0,x1,y1)   where the coordinates make a line from two points, the line is always  vertical, and horizontal. it always goes from center of a container to another center of another container.
+it is called with (x0,y0,x1,y1)   where the coordinates make a line from two points, the line is always  vertical, or horizontal. it always goes from center of a container to another center of another container.
 It is guaranteed to go from left to right, or top to bottom.

 ```lua
 function render_paths(node)